Meningococcal Disease

 About meningococcal disease

-Anyone can get meningococcal disease, but adolescents are at increased risk.
-Meningococcal infection can spread quickly, killing an otherwise healthy person in 48 hours.
-Even with rapid, appropriate treatment, approximately 10-14 percent of people who become infected will die and 15 percent of survivors will suffer complications including brain damage, hearing loss, and amputations.
+Meningococcal infection can spread quickly, killing an otherwise healthy young person within 24-48 hours.
+Even with rapid treatment, approximately one out of every 10 people who get meningococcal disease will die and up to 20 percent of those who survive will suffer serious and permanent complications including brain damage, kidney damage, hearing loss, and amputations.